 It seems that hockey and St Mary’s are synonymous.
 Ros Howell, our deputy headmistress, is a past national player and captain and was coach of the South African team that played in the 2004 Olympic Games in Athens.
 We are also proud of the six St Mary’s Old Girls who have represented South Africa.
 Special mention must be made of Shelley Russell and Lisa-Marie Deetlefs, who played at the 2012 Olympics.

 To give our girls the opportunity to play as much hockey as possible, our teams play in two different leagues.
 Our A and B teams play in the Grays League and our C and D teams play in the Malik League.
-We have a coaching staff of eight, who take care of the 14 St Mary’s teams.
+We have a coaching staff of nine, who take care of the 14 St Mary’s teams.

 Netball has become increasingly popular in the Senior School and age groups range from U14 to the 1st team.
 We currently field 13 netball teams.

 The 1st team began the 2016 season at the St Andrew’s Netball Festival, where they placed 9th out of 32 schools.
 They continued to play really well throughout the season and came joint first in the league with Leeuwenhof, but placed second overall as Leeuwenhof scored more goals.